TeamLovely/hub/pages/editing.md

 ## How to add or edit a public or private Guideline

-## How to add or edit a "How-To", "Tip", or "New to 18F?" note
+## How to add or edit a "How-To", "Tip", or "New to Lovely?" note

 ## How to edit team information